abdullahahmeda/dar-waratel-frontend/README.md

 **Note**: This is not the final version of this project.
 But most of the functionality works.

+## How to run
+1. Make sure that the backend server has run.
+In your frontend project, run `npm install`
+2. then run `npm run dev`

+That's it!

 ## Screenshots
 ![Dashboard](https://gcdn.pbrd.co/images/AyCtnbJn7HzI.jpg?o=1)
 ![Dashboard](https://gcdn.pbrd.co/images/R5haFE9b2CoW.jpg?o=1)